Let's find a way to infuse your life with more intention...

 More About Me

 I received my Ph.D. in Counseling Psychology with an emphasis in human sexuality from the University of Kansas in 2007.
 Afterward I completed my internship at Dwight D. Eisenhower Veterans Administration Medical Center in Leavenworth, Kansas, where I worked with military veterans and their families.
 I am a Licensed Clinical Psychologist in the Commonwealth of Virginia.
+I am also PSYPACT Authorized - Authority to Practice Interjurisdictional Telepsychology (APIT), which means that I can see clients for therapy in several different states.

 Prior to working as a professor, I worked as a researcher on a grant funded by the Department of Labor that sought to examine the job-seeking and job-maintenance strategies of individuals with disabilities.
 My current research is in the areas of human sexuality, the impact of behavior on public policy, and conflict in close relationships.